albertobelloni/gen2dot/README.md

 # gen2dot
-Convert GEN particle information to a Graphviz DOT file.
+Convert GEN particle information to a Graphviz DOT file and to PNG, PDF, SVG files.

 ## Installation